Supporting confidence and comfort for patients with cancer

 A patient's perspective

 “When I first ‘cold capped’ in 2017, it worked well for me, although I still lost quite a lot of hair, which was distressing enough.
 This time around, I’m keen to use the cold cap again, and it’s stressful worrying whether it’s going to be possible to access one.
-There is clearly a need for this service, and it would mean a huge amount to me to be able to help my fellow patients.”

 Our campaign